gpejski/YouDied/README.md

 ## Features

 - **Available Defensives**: Display which defensives you had available when you die.
 Adjusts to talents you select.
 Also includes potions and Healthstones.
 Supports all classes and specs.
-- **Dynamic Potion Resolution**: Automatically scans your bags to find and track your highest Item Level healing potion.
+- **Dynamic Potion Finder**: Automatically scans your bags to find and track your highest Item Level healing potion.
+Should be future proof for when new health potions come out.
 - **100% Language Agnostic**: Works for all languages.
 There are apparently more languages than English.
-- **Tough Love**: If you die without any healing potions in your bags at all, the addon will make sure to remind you to stock up.
+- **Healing Potion Reminder**: If you die without any healing potions in your bags at all, the addon will make sure to remind you to stock up.
 - **Configurable Environments**: Includes a settings menu (`Esc -> Options -> Addons -> You Died`) to selectively enable or disable the UI in:
   - Dungeons
   - Raids